 Dianne Totten

-Dianne Totten, a weaver for over 40 years and teacher for 25, has developed what she calls “crimp cloth” and used it to create one-of-a-kind garments with the heat-set fabric.
+Dianne Totten, a weaver for over 40 years and teacher for 25, has developed what she calls “crimp cloth” to create one-of-a-kind garments with the heat-set fabric.
 Her expertise in sewing complements her passion for weaving.
-She also enjoys creating purses and bags of all shapes and sizes from her handwoven fabrics.
-In further attempts to use up her stash, she creates whimsical rag rugs and wall hangings with design inlay.
 Dianne’s award-winning work has appeared nationally and internationally.

-Dianne teaches at John C. Campbell Folk School in N.C., for guilds, at regional conferences in the U.S. and Canada, and at the HGA international Convergence conference.
-She has two crimp cloth DVD’s available and has been published in Handwoven, Weavers, Shuttle, Spindle & Dyepot, Complex Weavers Journal, and Vävmagasinet, and is featured in Catherine Ellis’ book, Woven Shibori, revised and updated.
-IP (2016).
+She teaches at John C. Campbell Folk School in NC and for guilds and regional conferences in the US and Canada, and at Convergence.
+She has been published in Shuttle, Spindle & Dyepot, Handwoven, Weavers, Complex Weavers Journal, and Vävmagasinet, as well as Catherine Ellis’ book, Woven Shibori, Revised and Updated, IP, 2016.